Now more than ever there's pressure on manufacturers and wholesale distributors to make eCommerce a priority.

 Which is why having good eCommerce options - that not only allow your customers to place orders whenever they like, but also allows you to build a direct line of communication to buyers - is becoming a key differentiator in the industry.

-Still, the fact remains that most B2B businesses haven't gotten quite that far yet, which is why today we'll be looking at how some wholesalers and manufacturers use online catalogs to supercharge B2B sales and make life easier for reps.
+Still, the fact remains that most B2B businesses haven't gotten quite that far yet, which is why today we'll be looking at how some business are transforming their wholesale catalogs to supercharge B2B sales and make life easier for reps.

 #1 Why B2B Still Use Catalog